-Whether it is one-on-one or group mentoring, it is worth trying to complete a formal agreement at the first meeting.
+A formal agreement should be completed together at the first meeting.
 This establishes the boundaries to be discussed and the goals of the mentee.
 It is best to discuss this early so that the parameters are well understood by each party.